How Did the Internet Start? Walk-through with the Internet History

 Many people believe the Internet and the World Wide Web are the same.
 But there is a slight difference.

-The Internet is a global network of computers and servers.
-It allows users to access and share information with other users.
+The Internet is a global network of computers and servers that enables users to access and share information.

-World Wide Web, in short, “web” or “www,” is a collection of information on these global network computers.
+The World Wide Web, in short, is often referred to as “web” or “www,” is a collection of linked information on computers connected to a global network.

-Simply, a web browser uses the Internet to access the web.
+Simply, a web browser uses the Internet to access the World Wide Web.

 What were the Initial Web Browsers?